Estimate Time6 min

 2. Use your family health history as a guide.
 "Talk to your doctor about aging and take a look at your family history," says Feinschreiber.
 "It could be a good guide to help decide the kind of coverage you might want to plan for."

-3. Choose your insurance separately from your spouse.
-Since there is no "joint" or "family" coverage under Medicare, it may be more cost effective for you and your spouse to choose different coverage options from separate insurance companies.
+3. Choose the insurance coverage that best meets your individual needs.
+Since there is no "joint" or "family" coverage under Medicare, it may be more cost-effective for you and your spouse to choose different coverage options from separate insurance companies.
 For spouses with similar coverage needs, insurance companies may offer discounts for members of the same household who enroll with the same insurer and meet certain conditions.

 Countdown to Medicare

-Because choosing a Medigap plan can be rather time consuming and complicated, it's a good idea to get started early, perhaps by age 64, or at least 6 months before you retire.
+Because choosing a Medicare Supplement plan can be rather time-consuming and complicated, it's a good idea to get started early, perhaps by age 64, or at least 6 months before you retire.
 To simplify the process, use our checklist.

-Checklist: Medicare and Medigap steps to take before you turn 65
+Checklist: Medicare and Medicare Supplement plan steps to take before you turn 65

 (or at least 6 months before losing your employer health insurance)